Patient Engagement for Chronic Disease Management

 * A roadmap to health including what treatments are expected next

 - What to do in case of adverse events

 * Notes for their next visit

-Having this information available allows patients and their family to stay informed and less likely to return to hospital for care that can be best managed elsewhere in the community.
+Having this information available allows patients and their family to stay informed and less likely to admit to hospital for care that can be best managed elsewhere in the community.
 When providers are given access to the patient’s health information, they can collaborate on the patient’s health and wellness and ensure that a shared care plan prescribed for one condition doesn’t negatively impact the shared care plan for another.